Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 Interactions between users and items are the \textbf{factual} data, which expresses what really happens on the recommendation platforms and directly reflects user interest.
 However, factual data is usually scarce; thus, it is insufficient for recommender systems to accurately capture the user interest hidden in the data.
 The natural idea is to generate more samples that did not actually happen to augment the training data.
 Such data augmentation aims to answer a question in \textbf{counterfactual} world: ``what would ... if ...'', which has been adopted in several research fields like computer vision~\cite{fu2020counterfactual}, and natural language processing \cite{zmigrod2019counterfactual}.
 In terms of recommendation, counterfactual data augmentation aims to generate more interactions under situations that are different from the real cases when the factual data is collected.

 Existing approaches answer counterfactual questions for the following recommendation scenarios, \begin{itemize}[leftmargin=*] \item \textbf{Collaborative Filtering (Top-N Recommendation).} In this scenario, users are provided with a ranked list of items, and they will interact with several items in the list.
 Data augmentation generates the feedback of unseen recommendation lists; thus the counterfactual question is ``what would the given user's feedback be if the system had provided a different recommendation list?''~\cite{yang2021top}. \item \textbf{Sequential Recommendation.} In this scenario, recommendation is made according to the historical interaction sequences of users.
 In other words, interactions of the same user are regarded as a sequence ordered by the timestamp of each interaction.
 Augmented data are interaction sequences that do not exist in the real scenario.
-Therefore, the counterfactual question is ``what would users behave if their interaction sequences were different?''\cite{zhang2021causerec,wang2021counterfactual}. \item \textbf{Feature-based Recommendation.} In this scenario, not only interactions but also features such as user profiles and item attributes are available for recommendation.
-In other words, user preference modeling can be more fine-grained from item level to feature level.
+Therefore, the counterfactual question is ``what would users behave if their interaction sequences were different?''\cite{zhang2021causerec,wang2021counterfactual}.

+\item \textbf{Feature-based Recommendation.} In this scenario, not only interactions but also features such as user profiles and item attributes are available for recommendation.
+In other words, user preference modeling can rely on the user/item features.
 The counterfactual question that data augmentation aims to answer is ``what would the given user's feedback be if his/her feature-level preference had been different?''~\cite{xiong2021counterfactual}.

-Wang~\textit{et al.}~\cite{wang2022causal} further considered the problem of out-of-distribution recommendation, \textit{i.e.}, the data in another distribution is missing.
-The authors proposed to use a variational auto-encoder to help learn the user representations in the counterfactual distribution.
-A recent work~\cite{mu2022alleviating} proposed to use counterfactual generator to obtain user-item interaction data with the item's specific relation on the knowledge graph is changed.
-The counterfactual generator and recommender can be trained jointly to enhance each other. \end{itemize} For all the above three scenarios, counterfactual data augmentation follows a similar paradigm of three steps, which are modeling, intervention, and inference.
-Fig \ref{fig:data_missing} provides a brief illustration of counterfactual data augmentation, and we now introduce these three steps separately.
+\end{itemize} For all the above three scenarios, counterfactual data augmentation follows a similar paradigm of three steps, modeling, intervention, and inference.
+Fig. \ref{fig:data_missing} provides a brief illustration of counterfactual data augmentation, and we will now introduce these three steps separately.